emilydrakesmith/Marty-Smith-Personal-Homepage/README.md

 <a id='top'></a>

 # Introduction
 My personal homepage.
 Welcome!

-This is the first webpage I ever built and as such it consists of static HTML, CSS, and no scripts whatsoever.
-In the future I plan to completely rebuild this content into a 2.0 version with either `Next.js` or `Gatsby`, but until I have the time it will remain a static HTML page.
+[Click here to view it.](https://martysmith.tech/)

+I am currently using `Gatsby.js` to completely rebuild this website from the ground-up.
+If the link above goes to a page with a beige & navy blue theme then version 2.0 is being developed.
+[Click here to see the v 2.0 repository on GitHub.](https://github.com/mhsmith321/Marty-personal-website-2.0)

+Once version 2.0 of my website is live, I'll probably leave a live version of this site accessible as a minor piece in my portfolio (eg `/projects/other-projects/first-website` or something of that nature.)
+It will likely be identical, but with hyperlinks updated to not reference pathway relative to the main index of the domain.

 # Table of Contents